Experienced Advice From A Certified And Knowledgeable Matrimonial Lawyer

 His legal peers also have recognized him for his achievement in the practice of law.
-He is AV Preeminent-rated* by Martindale-Hubbell and for eight straight years dating back to 2012 has been listed as a Super Lawyer.
+He is AV Preeminent peer-review rated* through Martindale-Hubbell and for eight straight years dating back to 2012 has been included in the Super Lawyers list.

 Learn more about him by visiting the link below:

 Guiding Clients In Many Facets Of Family Law